cms-sw/cmspkg/README.md

  - @smuzaffar 2022-03-13: Fix typo

 ### V00-01-04
- - @smuzaffar 2022-03-13: USe system rpm for getting rpm file expand size and requirements
+ - @smuzaffar 2022-03-13: Use system rpm for getting rpm file expand size and requirements

+### V00-01-05
+ - @smuzaffar 2022-03-13: New --upgrade-packages options for upgrade command added.
+Thsi should update default packages like cms-common